techreturners/introduction-to-test-doubles-java/activities/activity_2.md

 ### 💭 Let's break it down!

-- In the production code, the constructor for the [BubbleTeaOrderService](../src/main/java/com/techreturners/bubbleteaordersystem/service/BubbleTeaOrderService.java) class needs two parameters (an object of type `SimpleLoggerImpl`, an object of type `BubbleTeaMessenger`).
+- In the production code, the constructor for the [BubbleTeaOrderService](../src/main/java/com/techreturners/bubbleteaordersystem/service/BubbleTeaOrderService.java) class needs two parameters (an object of type `SimpleLogger`, an object of type `BubbleTeaMessenger`).

 #### 🤔 Why is this important to know?

-- Since our System Under Test (SUT), i.e. the thing we are focusing on for our unit test, is the [BubbleTeaOrderService](../src/main/java/com/techreturners/bubbleteaordersystem/service/BubbleTeaOrderService.java), we would like to use Test Doubles as pretend objects to stand in place of the real [SimpleLoggerImpl](../src/main/java/com/techreturners/bubbleteaordersystem/model/SimpleLoggerImpl.java) and
+- Since our System Under Test (SUT), i.e. the thing we are focusing on for our unit test, is the [BubbleTeaOrderService](../src/main/java/com/techreturners/bubbleteaordersystem/service/BubbleTeaOrderService.java), we would like to use Test Doubles as pretend objects to stand in place of the real [SimpleLogger](../src/main/java/com/techreturners/bubbleteaordersystem/model/SimpleLogger.java) and
   [BubbleTeaMessenger](../src/main/java/com/techreturners/bubbleteaordersystem/service/BubbleTeaMessenger.java) objects for testing purposes.